 former Dominican monastery.

 building (in white).
 As mentioned in the text for St Catherine's Church,

-it used

-to be a storeroom for the Dominican friary, and now it serves as a
+it was a storeroom for the Dominican friary, and now serves as a

-restaurant, while the Dominican friary itself used to be located behind it
+restaurant.
+The Dominican friary itself used to be located behind it

 and to the left of this photo, with St Catherine's to the right, down